centreon/centreon-documentation/en/api/graph-views-api.md

 If you want to automate standard views creation or maintenance, you may use the Centreon MAP extension API.

+> Views created using the API are not immediately visible in the desktop client, you need to
+> restart it to see them.

 With this API, in beta version, you can create/update/delete standard views.
 To be able to use the API, the account you use needs to have one of the following privileges: